Skip to content

 • OIDC: Use the OIDC ID Token Trust Provider in your Access Policy to validate identity tokens.
 A Credential Provider generates the access token.

-Both protocols require an identity provider configured in your Aembit tenant under Administration > Identity Providers.
+When Enforce SSO is on, both protocols require an identity provider configured in your Aembit tenant under Administration > Identity Providers.

 If you configure multiple identity providers for your tenant, users select their IdP during the authentication flow.